tskit-dev/tutorials/phylogen.md

 (sec_phylogen_node_time)=
 ### Nodes must have times

-Perhaps the biggest difference between `tskit` and other phylogenetic libraries is that each node *must* have a time associated with it.
-Node times can be arbitrary (marked by setting {attr}`TreeSequence.time_units` to `"uncalibrated"`), but they must be present.
-This means that `tskit` trees are always directional (i.e. they are "rooted").
+Perhaps the most noticable different between a `tskit` tree and the encoding of trees in other phylogenetic libraries is that `tskit` does not explicitly store branch lengths.
+Instead, each node has a *time* associated with it.
+Branch lengths can therefore be found by calculating the difference between the time of a node and the time of its parent node.

+Since nodes *must* have a time, `tskit` trees aways have these (implicit) branch lengths.
+To represent a tree ("cladogram") in which the branch lengths are not meaningful, the {attr}`TreeSequence.time_units` of a tree sequence can be specified as `"uncalibrated"` (see below)

-The primary reason for this strict requirement is to ensure temporal consistency across the trees in the tree sequence.
-In particular it ensures that a node cannot be a parent of a node in one tree, and a child of the same node in another tree in the tree sequence, a logically impossibility.
+Another implication of storing node times rather than branch lengths is that `tskit` trees are always directional (i.e. they are "rooted").
+The reason that `tskit` stores times of nodes (rather than e.g. genetic distances between them) is to ensure temporal consistency.
+In particular it makes it impossible for a node to be an ancestor of a node in one tree, and a descendant of the same node in another tree in the tree sequence.
+This is of critical importance when extending the concept of genetic ancestry to {ref}`sec_phylogen_multiple_trees` along a genome.

-The units in which time is measured are stored in the {attr}`TreeSequence.time_units`
+The {attr}`TreeSequence.time_units` attribute stores the units in which time is
-attribute: if not known, this defaults to "unknown":
+measured: if not known, this defaults to "unknown":

 ```{code-cell}
 print("Time units are", tree.tree_sequence.time_units)
 tree.draw_svg(y_axis=True)
 ```

-The fact that nodes have times also means that `tskit` does not explictly store branch lengths: a branch length is simply the difference between the time of a node and the time of its parent node.
-For convenience, however, `tskit` provides a {meth}`Tree.branch_length` method:
+Although branch lengths are not stored explicitly, for convenience `tskit` provides a {meth}`Tree.branch_length` method:

 ```{code-cell}